JAYARAJ2014/micro-madness/README.md

 # micro-madness

-Sample Micro Services architecture implementation using AspNet Core and various data sources (Mongo, Redis, PostgreSQL).
+A sample Micro Services architecture implementation using AspNet Core and various data sources (Mongo, Redis, PostgreSQL).

 > Credits and Thanks to @mehmetozkaya for his course that walks through this development process.
 See his git hub here: https://github.com/mehmetozkaya/AspnetMicroservices

-### Technologies
+## Technologies

 - .NET 5 (Web API, Entity Framework, Dapper, AutoMapper)
-- Docker
+- Docker  (portainer to manage containers)
 - MongoDB
 - Redis
-- PostgreSQL
+- PostgreSQL (pgAdmin is used to Manage)
 - gRPC

 ## To Run the show